OmarAraby1/1st-Place-MACHATHON-4.0/README.md

-This is the code we used for the Simulation Phase on MACHATHON 4.0 Competetion
+This is the code we used for the Simulation Phase on MACHATHON 4.0 competition

 The simulator we used was CoppeliaSim

-You can find the competetion package here https://github.com/NouranHany/Machathon4.0-Judge
+You can find the competition package here https://github.com/NouranHany/Machathon4.0-Judge

 The leaderboard https://stp-org.com/stp23/leader_board/back-end/leaderboardFinal.html